Parent School Communications

 Late applications cannot be processed…

 The Parents' Website

-Independent Schools Victoria (ISV) re-launched its Parents’ Website in March last year.
-In light of the encouraging response, ISV is now preparing a series of seminars for parents.
+Independent Schools Victoria (ISV) re-launched its Parents’ Website in March 2016.

-The aim of The Parent Seminars at ISV is to provide expert advice for parents on the important issues that they confront in raising their children, complementing the excellent support already provided by member schools of ISV.
+The aim of the website is to provide expert advice for parents on the important issues that they confront in raising their children, complementing the excellent support already provided by member schools of ISV.

 The parents are keen for information and guidance on the many challenges faced by young people.

 For more information visit ” The Parents’ Website “